dfinster/fortc.com/posts/about.md

 subtitle: It's the dumbest thing that could possibly work.
 unlisted: true
 ---
+This is an experimental blog written in Bash, Pandoc, a little Python, and a lot of `sed`.

-A static site generator in Bash with Pandoc is pretty dumb, but I wanted to see how far I could go with this idea.
+Writing a static site generator in Bash is pretty dumb, but I wanted to see how far I could go with this idea.
 It's not quite [WIKIWIL](./wikiwil.html).
 It's more like misplaced nostalgia.

 [License information](https://github.com/dfinster/fortc.com/blob/main/LICENSE.md)